Model Template

 However, the license notices for code developed by third parties must be kept in the respective folders where the third-party code is found.

-In this example, the rdkit library will be installed using conda, and joblib will be installed using pip.
+In this example, the rdkit-pypi==2022.3.1b1 will be installed using pip, while pandas=1.3.5 will be installed using conda through the default package channel on conda.

 The model folder

 The model folder is the most important one.
-It contains two subfolders:
+It contains two sub-folders:

 • framework: In this folder, we keep all the necessary code to run the model (assuming dependencies are already installed).